Published On: Mar 09 2014 11:31:08 PM CDTUpdated On: Jun 23 2016 01:00:00 AM CDT

-Tragedy struck Chicago Bulls legend Michael Jordan at the peak of his career when his father, James R. Jordan Sr., was murdered on July 23, 1993, at a highway rest area in Lumberton, N.C.
+Tragedy struck Chicago Bulls legend Michael Jordan at the peak of his career when his father, James R. Jordan Sr., was murdered on July 23, 1993, at a highway rest area in Lumberton, North Carolina.
 Two teenagers, Daniel Green and Larry Martin Demery, were traced from calls they made on James Jordan's cell phone and eventually arrested.
 They were later convicted and sentenced to life in prison.
 Michael Jordan cited his father's death as one of the reasons for his first retirement in the fall of 1993.

 Ennis Cosby, the 27-year-old son of comedian-actor Bill Cosby, was fatally shot Jan.
 16, 1997, in an attempted robbery while changing a flat tire in Los Angeles.
 Mikhail Markhasev, an 18-year-old Ukrainian immigrant, was eventually convicted of first-degree murder and attempted robbery in the shooting and sentenced to life in prison without parole.
 Bill Cosby had used Ennis, his only son, as the basis for Theo Huxtable, played by Malcolm Jamal Warner, on the sitcom "The Cosby Show."
 Pictured is a photo Bill Cosby posted on Facebook on Father's Day in 2013.